aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

 <!-- Knowing the _type_ of certificate and OCSP stapling are important, I wanted to know what the big websites in NL are serving today.
 Are EV certificates popular?  -->

-The research left me wondering what types of certificate the big websites in NL are serving today.
+In scope of my research I analyzed a few NL websites, but the research left me hungry for more data and insights.
+I wanted to have a bigger and better view on the state of HTTPS Performance in NL.
-Are EV certificates popular?
-Do many sites serve their DV certificate with a stapled OCSP response?
+Are EV certificates popular in NL?
+Do many NL sites serve their DV certificate with a stapled OCSP response?

 I carefully created a list of 500 high-traffic/premium brand NL domains and wrote a simple Bash shell script that stores the results of two OpenSSL commands in a tab-delimited file.
 Copy & paste into a Google Sheet, filter, sort, create charts ...